 If the above three tables seem complicated and confusing, that's normal.
 It should be obvious that each of the three contexts is unique and has its own special range of 'forbidden characters' for user input (and even some sub-contexts).
 From this perspective, it would be impossible to define a safe input filtering mechanism for text on the web that didn't destroy almost all legitimate content.

 You would have to filter or escape only for a single context, which would create a situation where the exact same approach to a problem can be safe in some cases, but unsafe in others, thus promoting bad coding practices.
+In particular, any framework that has a concept of tainted strings that are auto-escaped has it wrong: it's marking strings as safe/unsafe, when it should be treating them as plain text, unsafe HTML, filtered HTML, MIME value, etc. Whether that happens implicitly through data flow, or explicitly through typing depends on the architecture.

-With the selection above, I also ignored other important contexts (notably JS/JSON or SQL).
+With the selection above, I also ignored other important contexts (notably JS / JSON or SQL).
 However, the fact that I was able to make my point using only old school Web 1.0 techniques should show how this problem becomes even hairier in today's Web 2.0.

 The right way around string incompatibilities is to use appropriate conversions to change content from one context to another without changing its meaning, and do so when outputting text in a particular instance.
 We already did it above for the plain-text example, but similar conversions can be made in almost every other instance.
 Most web languages (like PHP) contain pre-built and tested functions for doing this.